belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 ## Results of Matching - Question ##
 Matching in a case-control study:
-* A. Results in narrower confidence intervals than would have been obtained if one did not conduct a matched study.
+* => **A. Results in narrower confidence intervals than would have been obtained if one did not conduct a matched study.**
 * B. Provides an unbiased estimate of the association even without accounting for the matching in the analysis.
 * C. Limits the potential for recall bias.
 * D. Choices A and B